julianosantos-arandas/python-fundamentos/README.md

 # Python Fundamentals
-This repository contains my initial Python studies and exercises, with a focus on programming logic, data analysis, and the fundamentals of data engineering.
+This repository contains my initial Python studies and exercises, with a focus on programming logic.

 ## 🎯 Objective
-To build a solid foundation for entering the Systems Analysis and Development (ADS) program to pursue a future career as a Data Engineer.
+To build a solid foundation for entering the Systems Analysis and Development (ADS) program to pursue a future career as a Programmer.

 ## 📘 Topics Covered
 - Variables and data types